Yolo Food Bank

 Equity Statement

 Yolo Food Bank advances food and nutrition security for the people of Yolo County.
-We are aware that food insecurity affects culturally marginalized groups disproportionately and it is our mission to fill those gaps by prioritizing the most vulnerable populations at all times.
-We are embarking on a journey to build a more culturally responsive organization by listening and acknowledging the strengths and needs of our neighbors and partners, seeking feedback from our staff and volunteers, and modeling a culture of equitable service inside and outside of our organization.
+We are aware that food insecurity affects marginalized groups disproportionately, and it is our mission to fill those gaps by prioritizing the most vulnerable populations.
+Our organization strives to listen to and acknowledge the strengths and needs of our neighbors and partners, seeking feedback from recipients, volunteers, board members and staff.

 Organization Data